modeofO/lucid-agents/README.md

 **Adapters**: Runtime frameworks that expose your entrypoints as HTTP routes.
 Choose based on your deployment needs:

-- `hono` - Lightweight, edge-compatible
+- `hono` - Lightweight, edge-compatible HTTP server
-- `tanstack` - Full-stack React with UI dashboard
+- `tanstack` - Full-stack React with UI dashboard (or headless API-only)
+- `express` - Traditional Node.js HTTP server
 - `next` - Next.js App Router integration

+**A2A Communication**: Agent-to-agent communication protocol enabling agents to call other agents:

+- **Direct Invocation**: Synchronous calls via `client.invoke()` or `client.stream()`
+- **Task-Based Operations**: Long-running tasks with `sendMessage()`, status tracking, and cancellation
+- **Multi-Turn Conversations**: Group related tasks with `contextId` for conversational agents
+- **Agent Composition**: Agents can act as both clients and servers, enabling complex supply chains

-**Manifests**: Auto-generated AgentCard (`.well-known/agent.json`) that describes your agent's capabilities, pricing, and identity for discovery tools and A2A protocols.
+**Manifests**: Auto-generated AgentCard (`.well-known/agent-card.json`) that describes your agent's capabilities, pricing, and identity for discovery tools and A2A protocols.
+Built using immutable composition pattern.

 **Payment Networks**: Accept payments on: